rjrodger/seneca-examples/data-entities/README.txt

 The creation and saving of data entities occur inside the seneca.ready callback.
 This ensures that database connections are open before operations are performed.
-The context object of the readt callback (this) is the current seneca instance.
+The context object of the ready callback (this) is the current seneca instance.

 The example code creates new entities using seneca.make$, of type